AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/crm/salesforce-integration/set-up-a-sales-insight-actions-sandbox.md

 >[!NOTE]
 >
->Marketo Sales Insight Actions is a web-based application that integrates with the Salesforce user interface via the [Marketo Sales Insight package](/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/installation/install-marketo-sales-insight-package-in-salesforce-appexchange.md){target="_blank"}.
+>Marketo Sales Insight Actions is a web-based application that integrates exclusively with the Salesforce CRM via the [Marketo Sales Insight package](/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/installation/install-marketo-sales-insight-package-in-salesforce-appexchange.md){target="_blank"}.
 It is sometimes referred to as "Marketo Sales," or simply "Actions."

 If you have a Marketo Sandbox, you can enable an Actions instance to be used with your sandbox for testing purposes.